 The Company has seen a continuing shift in product mix from analog products to digital products and expects this shift to continue.
-Accordingly, any substantial decrease in sales of analog products without a related increase in digital products could have a material adverse effect on the Company's results of operations, financial condition and cash flows.
-Sales of digital video headend products were \$10,494,000 and \$9,438,000 and sales of analog video headend products were \$1,661,000 and \$1,819,000 in 2018 and 2017, respectively.
+Accordingly, any substantial decrease in sales of analog products without a related increase in digital products or other products could have a material adverse effect on the Company's results of operations, financial condition and cash flows.
+Sales of digital video headend products were \$6,714,000 and \$10,494,000 and sales of analog video headend products were \$1,532,000 and \$1,661,000 in 2019 and 2018, respectively.